 Juicing and more specifically, juice cleanses, are everywhere at the moment!
 If you’ve switched on Netflix, you’ve probably seen Joe Cross and his infamous green juice travelling the USA on the journey to health.
 And online, juice cleanses are popping up everywhere too.
-So, why should you (or shouldn’t you) take up a juice cleanse?
+I’m ready to give juice cleansing a try, but how exactly do you prepare juice cleanse?

-Despite being a passionately healthy eater, I too have my vices.
+Despite being a passionately healthy eater, I have my vices.
 Number one is sugary food; chocolate, ice cream, pancakes… I could go on.
-Simply walking past a fresh doughnut stand makes me drool, despite everything!
-Furthermore, I genuinely believe that these sugar spikes in my diet have led to negative health effects in various ways, such as skin blemishes, cystitis, and occasional cases of IBS.
+Simply walking past a fresh doughnut stand makes me drool, despite knowing better!
+Also, I genuinely believe that these sugar spikes in my diet have led to negative health effects in various ways, such as skin blemishes, cystitis, and occasional cases of IBS.

-On top of that, having now finished my final year university exams, I’d like to refresh my system and remove those last dregs left over from the stress-filled exam season.
-While I did maintain a base of healthy food, I returned to sugary cappuccinos and ice cream rewards… essentially, this is my reset button.
+For my upcoming juice cleanse, I’m timing it on the back of just finishing my final year university exams.
+My aim is to refresh my system and remove those last dregs left over from the stress-filled exam season.
+While I did maintain a base of healthy food, I couldn’t stop rewarding myself with sugary cappuccinos and ice cream… essentially, this juicing session is my reset button.

-As a beginner, I will also only be cleansing for three days, so as not to shock my system (no matter the amount of fruit and veggies I regularly consume), alongside having a more palatable and varied set of juices.
+As a beginner, I will be cleansing for three days, so as not to shock my system (no matter the amount of fruit and veggies I regularly consume), alongside having a more palatable and varied set of juices.
 Typically, a more advanced course would consist of many green vegetable juices, alkali in nature and full of chlorophyll.
 However, I’d like to start gently, with a mixture of green juices among fruitier and sweeter varieties.
-I shall also be making my own cashew milk, a set piece in almost all cleanses.

 One thing I do think is very important for anyone considering juice cleansing, whether doing it themselves or buying a cleansing package, is to note the amount of juices per day, as well as the size of them.
 As I have found, best practice is always 500ml per juice, with six juices per day (including nut milk).

 So, there you have my preparation guidelines for juice cleansing – the main questions will obviously have to be answered by you, making it unique to you, and hopefully suitable to your lifestyle.
-And if you decide against cleansing, perhaps consider why – ask your doctor for help, meditate on your reasoning and choose a mindful eating path.
+And if you decide against cleansing, that’s ok too – ask your doctor for help, meditate on your reasoning and choose a mindful eating path that works for you.